Last updated: June 28th 2021

 - You may review information about you and change your sharing settings (section 3.1 (Privacy – Settings for Visibility & Sharing)) in your ORCID Record by logging into your ORCID Record.
 If you think that any information in your Record is wrong, we strive to give you ways to update it quickly or delete it, subject to legitimate business or legal purposes, including the Dispute Procedure outlined below in section 9.0 (Transparency, Disputed Records and Removal of Data.)

 - You may choose to disable your ORCID Record in the Registry by deactivating the Account from the Account Settings page of your Record.
-In the event that your ORCID Record is disabled, we will delete all of your Record data other than your email address and ORCID iD.
-We will maintain your email address in a cryptographically hashed form.
-This form will make your email address unreadable, but will enable us to ensure that your former identifier is not assigned to another person; this form will also allow you to re-claim your identifier in the future if you choose to do so.
-This maintains the integrity of the ORCID Registry, and so is in the public interest.
-(Note that some residual copies of data may take a period of time before they are deleted from our active servers and may remain in our backup systems.)
+In the event that your ORCID Record is disabled, we will delete all of your Record data other than your ORCID iD and a cryptographically hashed form of your email address.
+We retain your ORCID iD, marked as deactivated and with no personal data attached, to ensure your former identifier is not reassigned to someone else.
+We maintain a non-reversible, cryptographically hashed form of your email address that is unreadable, to allow you to re-claim your identifier in the future if you choose to do so.
+This also enables us to fulfil any legal obligation to keep a record of your request to be removed from our system.
+(Note that some residual copies of data may take a period of time before they are deleted from our active servers and may remain in our backup systems and log files.)